ablumenf/graph-vis/README.md

 Linlog, Fruchterman Reingold.

-Can be seen live at http://aaronblumenfeld.com/graph-vis/
+Can be seen live at http://aaronblumenfeld.com/graph-vis/544.html

 There's also a simpler version using just Fruchterman Reingold that draws in the edges.
-You can type in your own graphs (using the browser console).
+You can type in your own graphs.

 ![petersen](petersen.jpg)

-Can be seen live at http://aaronblumenfeld.com/graph-vis/535.html